JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ```

 ### 4.2 Update makefile to use GTK3 instead of GTK2
-As mentioned previously, use of GTK3 can result in poor UI exprience, see thread at:
+As mentioned previously, use of GTK3 can result in poor UI experience, see thread at:
 https://freefilesync.org/forum/viewtopic.php?t=7660

 On line 19: